isc-projects/bind9/doc/notes/notes-current.rst

   memory or set to 'unlimited') now pre-allocates fixed size hash tables.
 This prevents interruption to query resolution when the hash tables need to be increased in size.
 [GL #1775]

+- Keeping stale answers in cache has been disabled by default.

+- The resource records received with 0 TTL are no longer kept in the cache to be used for stale answers.
+[GL #1829]

 Bug Fixes
 ~~~~~~~~~